Civic Education Outreach

-Individual Rights and the Constitution
+Federalism, Republicanism, and the U.S. Constitution

 The ADEF is a program of the American Democracy Forum in partnership with the UW-Madison School of Education.
 It offers 7th-12th grade teachers the opportunity to gather in person and online to discuss primary text readings, hear from scholarly experts, and plan new curriculum on key themes in American political thought, American government, and American history.